Skip to main content

 Frequently asked — therapy in Upshur County

-Can I see a therapist by video from Upshur County?
+Where can I see a licensed therapist near Upshur County?

 What if I'm in a mental health crisis in Upshur County?